anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 Switch Fabric and SmartNIC Examples For Underlay Networking Separation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The HW Infrastructure Layer can implement the Underlay Networking separation in any type of packet handling component.
+The Hardware Infrastructure Layer can implement the Underlay Networking separation in any type of packet handling component.
 This may be deployed in many different ways depending on target use case requirements, workload characteristics and available platforms.
 Two of the most common ways are: (1) within the physical Switch Fabric and (2) in a SmartNIC connected to the Server CPU being controlled over a management channel that is not reachable from the Server CPU and its